 Under the MGCL, stockholder action by common stockholders can be taken only at an annual or special meeting of stockholders by a majority of the votes cast (unless more than a majority of the votes cast is required by statute or by the charter) or by unanimous consent in lieu of a meeting, unless the charter provides for a lesser percentage (which the Maryland Charter and the Maryland Bylaws do).
-Stockholder action by preferred stockholders can be taken only at an annual or special meeting of stockholders or by a consent in lieu of a meeting by the holders of shares entitled to cast not less than the minimum number of votes that would be necessary to authorize or take the action at a stockholders' meeting if the corporation gives notice of the action to each holder of the class of stock not later than ten days after the effective time of the action, unless the charter provides otherwise (which the Maryland Charter does not).
-The Maryland Charter and Maryland Bylaws provide that any action required or permitted to be taken at a meeting of the stockholders may be taken without a meeting if (i) a unanimous consent setting forth the action is given, in writing or by electronic transmission, by each shareholder entitled to vote on the matter or (ii) the action is advised, and submitted to the stockholders for approval, by the board of directors and a consent which sets forth the action is given, in writing or by electronic transmission, by each shareholder entitled to votes that would be necessary to authorize or take the action at a stockholders' meeting or take the action at a stockholders' meeting.
+Stockholder action by preferred stockholders can be taken only at an annual or special meeting of stockholders or by a consent in lieu of a meeting by the holders of shares entitled to cast not less than the minimum number of votes that would be necessary to authorize or take the action at a stockholders' meeting if the corporation gives notice of the action to each holder of the class of stock not later than ten days after the effective time of the action, unless the charter provides otherwise (which the Maryland Charter and Maryland Bylaws provide that any action required or permitted to be taken at a meeting of the stockholders may be taken without a meeting if (i) a unanimous consent setting forth the action is given, in writing or by electronic transmission, by each shareholder entitled to vote on the matter or (ii) the action is advised, and submitted to the stockholders for approval, by the board of directors and a consent which sets forth the action is given, in writing or by electronic transmission, by the holders of shares entitled to cast not less than the minimum number of votes that would be necessary to authorize of shares entitled to cast not less than the minimum number of votes that would be accessed, and submitted to the stockholders for approval, by the board of directors and a consent which sets forth the action is given, in writing or by electronic transmission, by the holders of shares entitled to cast not less than the minimum number of votes that would be necessary to authorize or take the action at a stockholders' meeting.